-We have audited the financial statements of Berwick Bank Wind Limited for the year ended 31 March 2021 which comprise Profit and Loss Account, Balance Sheet and the related notes 1 to 12, including a summary of significant accounting policies.
+We have audited the financial statements of Berwick Bank C Limited for the year ended 31 March 2022 which comprise Profit and Loss Account, the Balance Sheet, the Statement of Changes in Equity and the related notes 1 to 13, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).